johnhunsley/config/README.md

 TODO: mention that we're using Spring Bootstrap's [_starter POMs_](../gs-bootstrap-starter) here.

-Note to experienced Maven users who are unaccustomed to using an external parent project: you can take it out later, it's just there to reduce the amount of code you have to write to get started.
+> Note to experienced Maven users who don't use an external parent project: You can take out the project later, it's just there to reduce the amount of code you have to write to get started.

 <a name="initial"></a>
-Creating a Customer object
+Create a Customer object
 --------------------------
-The first thing we need is a domain object to represent our data.
-In this case, we are going to store and retrieve first and last names.
-To capture this, you need to define a `Customer` class.
+The simple data access logic you will work with below below manages first and last names of customers.
+To represent this data at the application level, create a `Customer` class.

 `src/main/java/hello/Customer.java`
 ```java